Researcher – History of the National WWI Museum and Memorial

 Jonathan Casey has worked at the Museum and Memorial since 2001.
-He sees his role as Director of Archives broadly as a provider of WWI knowledge and information to the public.
+He specializes in the history and impact of the National WWI Museum and Memorial, the Liberty Memorial Association and all relevant institutions involved in the conceptualization, creation, construction, continued existence and impact of the Museum and Memorial.
 Casey graduated from the College of William and Mary with a B.A. in History and from the University of Kansas with an M.A. in Museum Studies.

-Topics: Archival Research; Military History; WWI Battles; History of the Museum and Memorial; J.R.R.
-Tolkien
+Topics: Archival Research; History of the Museum and Memorial; History of the Liberty Memorial Association

 Specialist Curator of Faith, Religion and WWI